Coach Bolts & Coach Screws: The Differences

 One question we are often asked is what is the difference between a coach bolt and coach screw?

-By comparing the images below you can see that the differences are clear – these fittings cannot be interchanged as they are used for completely different purposes.
+By comparing the images below you can see that the differences between coach bolts vs coach screws are clear – these fittings cannot be interchanged as they are used for completely different purposes.

 COACH BOLT COACH SCREW